naveensabares92/MobileAutomation/README.md

 #Further enhancements to be done - Real device implementation, cloud for native, web and hybrid apps.

 #This implementation started as a part of interview process for "JayBird' - Just a note to self :)

+#Current Implementation covers only for android -Real device